 We also spent 1400€, on daily expenses and fees, This brings us to total of around 62 900€.
-Current information allows us to estimate that the monthly 1 200€ or 14 400€ per annum.
-With one-off donations amounting to around amounting to 30 000€ by the Yungdrung Bon Association from retreat incomes we have been able to balance accounts so far.
-However, this present system does not easily facilitate the establishment of long-term book-keeping forecasts.
+Current information Guillaume has set up a system of allows us to estimate that the monthly sum from regular donations is around enable Anne and other garden helpers to 1 200€ or 14 400€ per annum.
+With one-off donations amounting to around 22 000€ per year plus contributions finished, now it's just a case of weeding, amounting to 30 000€ by the Yungdrung watering and looking forward to a good Bon Association from retreat incomes we have been able to balance accounts so far.
+However, this present system does not easily facilitate the establishment of book-keeping